The Valleys series 2: Storylines

-Natalee blames Chidgey the next morning for encouraging Anthony to get into bed with a girl and throws a bowl of cereal over him.
-Natalee then moves onto Anthony and tells him that they need to stay away from each other to avoid getting hurt.
-However that night, Natalee goes for revenge on a girls night out and kisses loads of boys.
-Carley also goes all out to prove she doesn't have feelings for Chidgey and tries to pull a boy, but then the boys gatecrash their night and she's immediately drawn to him.
+Natalee blames Chidgey the next morning for encouraging Anthony to get into bed with a girl.
+Natalee then moves on to Anthony and tells him that they need to stay away from each other to avoid getting hurt.
+However, that night, Natalee goes for revenge on a girls' night out and kisses loads of boys.
+Carley also goes all out to prove she doesn't have feelings for Chidgey and tries to get another boy to love her, but then the boys go into the party without an invitation and she's immediately drawn to him.
 The pair get close and end up in bed together.
-Nicole attempts go-karting to practise how to drive a real car but it's a disaster when she falls out.
-With Valleywood approaching, Lateysha feels she's the only one taking it seriously.
-Jenna's mum visits and Natalee tells her about Jenna getting with Jason, so her and the twins fool her by swapping the twins around and discussing the situation.
-Natalee gives her approval for Chidgey and Carley before they go out on a date together and then get into bed with each other after their night out.
-A disaster in bed with Jason causes Jenna to be more drawn to Leeroy, and Natalee gives into temptation and gets back with Anthony.
-The next day Chidgey has no idea that Carley thinks that they're more involved than they actually are and she isn't impressed when he flirts with Millie that night.